As Harris picks Walz, George Floyd riots resurface as election issue

 Reviews have criticized Walz’s response

-But just as Democrats can point to these bipartisan achievements if policing and crime rises again to the political forefront, Republicans will likely reference a 2020 report from Minnesota Senate Republicans in which the Adjunct General of Minnesota National Guard, now the National Guard Director, said that some of the rioting and destruction could have been avoided if Mr. Walz, commander-in-chief of the Minnesota National Guard, had acted sooner.
-According to testimony from Senate hearings, the Minnesota National Guard was “waiting for orders” outside Minneapolis as the city’s Third Police Precinct was evacuated and set on fire.
+But just as Democrats can point to these bipartisan achievements if policing and crime rises again to the political forefront, Republicans will likely reference a 2020 report from Minnesota Senate Republicans in which the adjutant general of the Minnesota National Guard, now the National Guard director, said that some of the rioting and destruction could have been avoided if Mr. Walz, commander in chief of the Minnesota National Guard, had acted sooner.
+According to testimony from Senate hearings, the Minnesota National Guard was “waiting for orders” outside Minneapolis as the city’s 3rd Precinct police building was evacuated and set on fire by vandals.

 Republicans may also reference an external review of the state’s response published in 2022, which found “timeliness of Minnesota National Guard deployment” as an area to be improved.

-“He sat on his hands for three days while Minneapolis burned,” says Jim Schultz, a Republican who ran for Minnesota attorney general against incumbent Mr. Ellison in 2022 promising to fight post-2020 crime.
+“He sat on his hands for three days while Minneapolis burned,” says Jim Schultz, a Republican who ran against incumbent Mr. Ellison for Minnesota attorney general in 2022 promising to fight post-2020 crime.

-“Downtown Minneapolis is still a ghost town after what happened,” says Mr. Schultz, noting that four years later the rebuilding of Lake Street is still underway.
+“Downtown Minneapolis is still a ghost town after what happened,” says Mr. Schultz, noting that four years later, the rebuilding of Lake Street is still underway.
 “The scars of 2020 continue to be felt.”

 More of our 2024 election coverage